RINNTECH

 Flexible

-Use 6 or 8 Sensors for 2D images of small cross-section and up to 24 to create a 3D image of bigger stems.
+Use 12 or more sensors for 2D images of smaller diameter trees and up to 24 sensors to create 2D or 3D images on larger diameter tree.

 Fast & Easy to Handle